Close menu Resources for... William & Mary

 Class Two Sanction

 1. A suspension of active campaign privileges for a set period of time.
 The first suspension must be between 2 days to 6 days.
-Any future class two infractions will be at the discretion of the Elections Commission.
+Any future Class Two infractions will be at the discretion of the Commission.

-2. Following three class two infractions, the Elections Commission may choose to enforce the penalties of future class two infractions as the penalties of a class three infraction.
+2. Following two Class Two infractions, the Commission may choose to enforce the penalties of future Class Two infractions as the penalties of a Class Three infraction.

 Class Three Offenses

-1. Engaging in campaign activities before the start of the campaign period.
-Campaigning is defined as the act of soliciting votes.
-Examples of campaigning include:
+1. Engage in campaign activities before the start of the campaign period (see Definition of Campaigning for specific information).

-4. Tampering shall be defined as intentional interference with the electoral process in such a way as to subvert the integrity of the process.
+5. Tampering.
+Tampering shall be defined as intentional interference with the electoral process in such a way as to subvert the integrity of the process.
 Tampering includes watching a voter complete the voting process.
-Tampering also includes accessing in any way, directly or indirectly, elections returns before the full results are certified by the Elections Commission.
+Tampering also includes accessing in any way, directly or indirectly, elections returns before the full results are certified by the Commission.

-7. Intentional destruction of another candidate’s campaign materials.
+8. Intentional destruction of another candidate’s campaign materials.
 Destruction of another candidate’s campaign materials includes, but is not limited to, widespread destruction of another candidate’s flyers, and tampering with another candidate’s electronic campaign materials, such as a website or social networking group, as interpreted by the Commission.
-Erasing of campaign messages on chalkboards shall not be considered destruction of campaign materials
+Erasing of campaign messages on chalk boards shall not be considered destruction of campaign materials.

 Class Three Sanction